Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Memorial High School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: Memorial High School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 5 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Memorial High School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 5 percentage points or ≥ to 85%.

 Strategy 1: Use an instructional planning protocol coupled with Lead4Ward resources to deepen understanding of TEKS, instructional implications, and possible misconceptions.

-Staff Responsible for Monitoring: ILT, Department Chairs and Team Leads
+Staff Responsible for Monitoring: Department Chair, AP's and Instructional Coach

 TEA Priorities: